 An operational website is the best way to boost your business visibility, create a reliable brand, capture leads, and push online sales.
-Whether your business is a physical storefront looking for improved marketing, an ecommerce store on a third party platform, a consultant or coach growing a your client roster, or any other kind of business, a website is simply a must-have.
+Whether your business is a physical storefront looking for improved marketing, an e-commerce store on a third-party platform, a consultant or coach growing your client roster, or any other kind of business, a website is simply a must-have.

 There are three main purposes of your website:

 - Engage: A website creates a strong online presence that is necessary to market and attract new visitors, especially in our digital world.